Smilin' Buddha Cabaret

 Smilin' Buddha Cabaret is an album by Canadian rock band 54-40.
-The album is named after a live music club in Vancouver, British Columbia.
+The album is named after a live music club Smilin Buddha Cabaret at 109 East Hastings in Vancouver, British Columbia.
 The club's iconic neon sign, now found at the Museum of Vancouver, is featured on the album's cover.
 The singles released from the album were "Blame Your Parents", "Assoholic", "Ocean Pearl" and "Radio Luv Song".